-To better understand the way the EnKF scheme works and the role of updating microphysical fields, we performed another experiment, named VrPnoIce, in which ice variables $q_i$ , $q_s$ , and $q_h$ are not updated by the analysis and only radial velocity in precipitation regions are assimilated.
-The differences in error between VrPnoIce and VrP start to show from the third cycle and increase with successive cycles (Fig. 10).
-It can be seen that without the analysis update to these three variables, the rms error of $q_s$ analysis is greater than even that of the ensemble-mean forecast of experiment VrP.
-The $q_s$ field at 60 min (Fig. 3(e3)) exhibits larger spatial coverage in VrPnoIce and is less accurate than that of VrP (Fig. $3(e^2)$ ).
-The smaller difference in the earlier period reflects relatively weak link (through background error covariance) between $V_r$ and these three variables.
+To better understand the way the EnKF scheme works and the role of updating microphysical fields, we performed another experiment, named VrPnoIce, in which ice variables $q_i$ , $q_s$ , and $q_h$ are not updated by the analysis and only radial velocity in the precipitation regions is assimilated.
+The differences in error between VrPnoIce and VrP start to show with the third cycle and increase with successive cycles (Fig. 10).
+It can be seen that without the analysis update to these three variables, the rms error of the $q_s$ analysis is greater than even that of the ensemble-mean forecast of experiment VrP.
+The $q_s$ field at 60 min [Fig. 3e(3)] exhibits larger spatial coverage in VrPnoIce and is less accurate than that of VrP [Fig. 3e(2)].
+The smaller difference in the earlier period reflects a relatively weak link (through background error covariance) between $V_r$ and these three variables.
 The link apparently becomes stronger and more effective in correcting errors in these fields at the later stage (as in the case of VrP).
 On the other hand, despite the lack of direct correction in VrPnoIce to $q_i$ , $q_s$ , and $q_h$ , the errors in these fields are still reduced with time in general.
 Such reductions are achieved through model dynamics; when other model fields are improved, fields that are not directly updated have to adjust and become consistent with these fields.
 This points to the power of model-based dynamic data assimilation methods.

 Further comparison of VrP and ZP helps us understand the interactions between the analyses of different variables.
-We see from Fig. 4, that the errors in the wind, temperature and pressure fields remain much higher in ZP case than in VrP for almost the entire assimilation period, with the differences being largest during the earlier cycles.
-During this early period, the assimilation of reflectivity data in

-ZP is very effectively in reducing errors in $q_h$ , $q_s$ as well as in $q_r$ while the generally poor analysis of the other fields is causing rapid increases in the forecast error.
-We note here that the fact that $q_r$ , $q_s$ and $q_h$ are directly related to Z does not guarantee a good retrieval of them because without the help of error covariances offered by the EnKF scheme, the problem is underdetermined.
-When reflectivity data are combined with radial velocity data, very accurate microphysical fields can be retrieved (Fig. 2 and Fig. 3).
-With $V_r$ data only (the case of VrP), the maximum value of $q_h$ in Fig. 3(f2) is 5.73 g kg-1 at 60 min while the true value is 6.63 g kg-1.
+We see from Fig. 4, that the errors in the wind, temperature, and pressure fields remain much higher in the ZP case than in VrP for almost the entire assimilation period, with the differences being largest during the earlier cycles.
+During this early period, the assimilation of the reflectivity data in ZP is very effective in reducing errors in $q_h$ , $q_s$ as well as in $q_r$ while the generally poor analysis of the other fields is causing rapid increases in the forecast error.
+We note here that the fact that $q_r$ , $q_s$ , and $q_h$ are directly related to Z does not guarantee a good retrieval of them because without the help of the error covariances offered by the EnKF scheme, the problem is underdetermined.
+When reflectivity data are combined with radial velocity data, very accurate microphysical fields can be retrieved (Figs. 2 and 3).
+With $V_r$ data only (the case of VrP), the maximum value of $q_h$ in Fig. 3f(2) is 5.73 g kg-1 at 60 min while the true value is 6.63 g kg-1.
 If the ice hydrometeors are not updated when assimilating $V_r$ (experiment VrPnoIce), the maximum is larger than 1 g kg-1 smaller than the truth.
-The addition of full-coverage reflectivity data (Fig. 3(f5)) yields a maximum value of 6.37 g kg-1 that is closer to the truth.
+The addition of the full-coverage reflectivity data [Fig. 3f(5)] yields a maximum value of $6.37 \text{ g kg}^{-1}$ that is closer to the truth.